- 1. Staying among the Marvellous Melbourne splendour of the Windsor Hotel

 Dinner at a local restaurant by private or group arrangements.

-Following the morning History presentations and discussion, we head to the Royal Exhibition Buildings, the Museum and its Story Exhibit a short walk or tram ride away.
+Following the morning History presentations and discussion, we head to the Royal Exhibition Buildings, the Melbourne Museum and its Melbourne Story Exhibit a short walk or tram ride away.

 We lunch as we please at a local restaurant such as Pelligrinis.

-In the afternoon we immerse ourselves deep into ‘s history with a visit and of the Old Gaol where Ned Kelly was hanged (1880).
+In the afternoon we immerse ourselves deep into Melbourne‘s history with a visit and guided tour of the Old Melbourne Gaol where Ned Kelly was hanged (1880).
 This is followed by a visit to the State Library with its magnificent Domed Reading Room.

-Following the morning presentations and discussion, we then have a in on its original site – St Peter’s Eastern Hill (1846) and it is ‘just over the fence’ from Parliament. to visit the oldest Anglican Church
+Following the morning presentations and discussion, we then have a day trip to visit the oldest Anglican Church in Melbourne on its original site – St Peter’s Eastern Hill (1846) and it is ‘just over the fence’ from Parliament.

 Directly opposite is the Roman Catholic Cathedral, St Patrick’s (1858), an inspiring gothic revival from the tip of its soaring spires to the intricate tessellation of its paved floors.